Silver Peak SD-WAN fuels application security in the multi-cloud era

 This limits outbound destinations, blocks unwanted/unsolicited inbound traffic and filters expected traffic for threats.

-Additionally, end-to-end network and application segmentation is applied from the LAN and WAN to data centres and cloud platforms.
+Additionally, end-to-end network and application segmentation is applied from the LAN and WAN to data centers and cloud platforms.

 “Traffic within each segment or ‘zone’ is isolated from traffic in other segments, reducing unauthorised access and limiting the scope of incidents.